Cigarette filter: Waste

 Cigarette butts are the most littered anthropogenic (man-made) waste item in the world.
 Approximately 5.6 trillion cigarettes are smoked every year worldwide.
 Of these, it is estimated that 4.5 trillion cigarette butts become litter every year.
-The plastic cellulose acetate in cigarette butts biodegrade gradually, passing through the stage of microplastics.
+The plastic cellulose acetate in cigarette butts biodegrades gradually, passing through the stage of microplastics.
 The breakdown of discarded cigarette butts is highly dependent upon environmental conditions.
 A 2021 review article cites an experiment where 45-50% of cellulose acetate mass was fully degraded to CO2 after 55 days of controlled composting and another where negligible degradation took place after 12 weeks in pilot-scale compost.

 During the act of smoking, plastic cellulose acetate fibers and tipping paper absorb a wide range of chemicals that are present in tobacco smoke.
 After cigarette butts are discarded, they can leach toxins including nicotine, arsenic, polycyclic aromatic hydrocarbons and heavy metals into the environment.
 Smoked cigarette butts and cigarette tobacco in butts have been shown to be toxic to water organisms such as the marine topsmelt (Atherinops affinis) and the freshwater fathead minnow (Pimephales promelas).

-Atmospheric moisture, gastric acid, light, and enzymes hydrolyze cellulose acetate to acetic acid and cellulose.
-Cellulose may be further hydrolyzed to cellobiose or glucose in an acidic medium.
-Humans cannot digest cellulose and excrete the fibers in feces, because, unlike ruminant animals, rabbits, rodents, termites, and some bacteria and fungi, they lack cellulolytic enzymes such as cellulase.
+Moreover, cigarette filters enriched in toxic substances that enter environmental waterbodies have been shown to be increasingly colonized by potentially pathogenic bacteria including those displaying antibiotic resistance, as these are particularly well adapted to the adverse conditions on the filters.

-Many governments have sanctioned stiff penalties for littering of cigarette filters; for example Washington State imposes a penalty of $1,025 for littering cigarette filters.
+Many governments and local authorities have imposed stiff penalties for littering of cigarette filters; for example Washington State imposes a penalty of $1,025 for littering cigarette filters.
 Another option is developing better biodegradable filters.
 Much of this work relies heavily on the research about the secondary mechanism for photodegradation.
 However, making a product biodegradable means making it vulnerable to humidity and heat, which does not suit filters made for hot and humid smoke.
 The next option is using cigarette packs with a compartment for discarded cigarette butts, implementing monetary deposits on filters, increasing the availability of cigarette receptacles, and expanding public education.
-It may even be possible to ban the sale of filtered cigarettes altogether on the basis of their adverse environmental impact.
+Others have suggested banning the sale of filtered cigarettes altogether on the basis of their adverse environmental impact.

 Recent research has been put into finding ways to use the filter waste in order to develop other products.
-One research group in South Korea have developed a one-step process that converts the cellulose acetate in discarded cigarette filters into a high-performing material that could be integrated into computers, handheld devices, electrical vehicle and wind turbines to store energy.
+One research group in South Korea have developed a one-step process that converts the cellulose acetate in discarded cigarette filters into a high-performing supercapacitor electrode material.
 These materials have demonstrated superior performance as compared to commercially available carbon, graphene and carbon nano tubes.

 Another group of researchers has proposed adding tablets of food grade acid inside the filters.
-Once wet enough the tablets will release acid that accelerates degradation to around two weeks instead of using cellulose triacetate and besides of cigarette smoke being quite acidic.
+Once wet enough the tablets would release acid that accelerates degradation to around two weeks, instead of using cellulose triacetate and besides of cigarette smoke being quite acidic.

+Activated charcoal filtration

+Cigarette filter can incorporate an activated charcoal filtration system.
+Instead of acetate or cardboard filters, it consists of two ceramic caps on either sides containing activated charcoal, which reduces tar and other toxins in the smoke.